How ArianeGroup improves simulation credibility with EikoTwin and DIC

 How Ariane Group saves 50% of DIC preparation and analysis time with EikoSim

-Optical measurement methods such as Digital Image Correlation (DIC) are known to yield large quantities of measurement information, and are more and more accepted in the industry as a way to get a better understanding of structural mechanical tests.
-However, using this technology to its fullest potential, especially with multi-camera setups, requires a long and careful preparation time, plus additional laboratory time on the day of the test.
+Optical measurement methods such as Digital Image Correlation (DIC) are known to yield high levels of high fidelity both in test scores and large quantities of measurement information and are more and more accepted in the industry as a way to get a better understanding of the outcomes of structural, mechanical tests.
+However, using this technology to its fullest potential, especially with multi-camera setups, requires a long and careful preparation time, plus additional laboratory time on the test day.

-On such a large structure, there are some zones we just can’t reach without preparation” explains Nicolas Swiergiel.
+On such a large structure, there are some zones we just can’t reach without preparation,” explains Nicolas Swiergiel.
 Especially tall structures need the design of a scaffold just for the cameras to be level with the region of interest and correctly oriented.
-“Doing this kind of operation after the specimen is installed is not compatible with the time frame of such a test, where everything has to be kept as fast and fluid as possible”.
-In order to allow themselves more freedom in the design of measurement setups, ArianeGroup and EikoSim devided to develop a test preparation tool together, dedicated to the design of DIC setups.
-The objective was to allow the full virtual preparation of the 8-cameras setup, including scaffolding, that made it possible to fully predict the DIC outcome.
-“We based this EikoTwin Virtual on the free software Blender, which has all the camera handling and image generation capabilities we needed” says Pierre Baudoin, Research Engineer at EikoSim.
+“Doing this kind of operation after the specimen is installed is incompatible with the time frame of such a test, where everything has to be kept as fast and fluid as possible.”
+ArianeGroup and EikoSim decided to develop a test preparation tool dedicated to the design of DIC setups to allow themselves more freedom in the design of measurement setups.
+The objective was to allow the full virtual preparation of the 8-camera setup, including scaffolding, that made it possible to predict the DIC outcome fully.
+“We based this EikoTwin Virtual on Blender, which has all the camera handling and image generation capabilities we needed,” says Pierre Baudoin, Research Engineer at EikoSim.

 EikoTwin Virtual helped prepare for the test with commercially unique features:

-• 3D cameras positioning around the test scene;
+• 3D cameras positioned around the test scene;

 • Rendering of virtual images to calculate the measurement uncertainties and validate the regions of interest with DIC;